 La Dispute‘s most recent album Rooms of the House was released in 2014, and initially I wasn’t much of a fan.
 It was too soft compared to the last two albums and wasn’t as exciting; but then I kept listening.
-However, over time the lyrics and the record began to resonate with me, and it’s now my all-time favourite album.
+Over time the lyrics and the record began to resonate with me, and it’s now my all-time favourite album.
 It’s not meant to be exciting instrumentally, but it is enthralling lyrically.
 The quieter, softer tones are aligned with the domesticity of the themes of the album.
 Some of the events within are based on occurrences within Michigan and elsewhere, but instead of the second-hand retelling seen in Wildlife, frontman Jordan Dreyer creates characters who experience these events first hand.
 The album focuses around a fictional couple, and the decay of their relationship.
 I describe the tone as ‘domestic’ because that is a central theme – ordinary and homely activities such as making coffee, getting dressed and reading in the living room are focused on throughout each tale – it conveys how ordinary actions can have so much meaning.
 The house in which they live and all the objects inside of it are integral parts of this relationship and the album as Jordan analyses the meanings they carry.

 The opening song ‘HUDSONVILLE MI 1956′ centres around a tornado which plagued the named town, and how the couple become separated from each other and go through the natural disaster in terror worrying for each other’s safety.
 This is one of the most high-energy songs in the album, becoming increasingly intense as the tornado rises.
 This first track acts well as an introduction of the key themes of the album, with the random constant mention of coffee cups and the complexity of the couple’s relationship and what’s to come – finishing on the line “there are moments of collapse”.